renci-unc/ugrid2shp/README.md

     Writing shapes to test.shp
     Writing prj to test.prj

-### test.png contains a screenshot of the figure plotted with matplotlib
+### Open test.png to view a screenshot of the figure plotted with matplotlib:
 ![](https://raw.github.com/jessebikman/netCDF4-ugrid-shapefile-gen/master/test.png)